ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/CellularInterface.md

  	mbed test -n YOUR_TEST_SUITE_NAME
  	```

-For more information on the  `mbed-greentea` testing suite, please visit [its documentation](/docs/v5.6/tools/greentea.html).
+For more information on the  `mbed-greentea` testing suite, please visit <a href="/docs/v5.6/tools/greentea.html" target="_blank">its documentation</a>.